aregsar/aregsarblog/blog/2019/how-to-setup-a-github-pages-blog-in-five-minutes/index.md

 `your site is published https://aregsar.github.io/aregsarblog/`

-You can navigate to that URL to see the published page.
-Currently it only displays the name of the repository.
+You can navigate to the published URL for your own site to see the published page.
+At this point it only displays the name of the repository.

 The displayed content is part of the default layout of the page.
 I will have a post in the series that will cover how to customize the layout and content of the page.

-In the next step I added a theme from the default themes available.

 ## Step 5 - Selecting a Github pages default theme

+In this step I added a theme from the default themes available from the Github pages section in the settings page.

-To give my Github pages default theme I did the following:
+To select a theme for my Github pages site, I did the following:

 + I navigated to the settings page of my `aregsarblog` repository.
 + On the settings page, I scrolled down to the Github pages section.
 + In the Github pages section, I Click on the change theme button.
-+ Chose the cayman theme which was auto selected by default.
++ I Chose the cayman theme which was auto selected by default.
 + Clicked the select theme button.

 Clicking the select theme buttom returned me to the settings page and while adding a `_config.yml` file to the root directory of my remote repository.